 O’Brien then immediately moved to bench duties, becoming manager at QPR in 1933.
-After two years in charge at Loftus Road, Mick has a spell as assistant manager at Brentford before again taking the manager’s job at Southern League side Ipswich Town in May 1936.
-He fulfilled this role for a season that ended with Ipswich finishing top of the Southern League, before he was dismissed rapidly in August 1937 under something of a dark cloud that was never fully explained by the Town board.
+O’Brien left QPR after two years in charge at Loftus Road and after an unsuccessful interview for the manager’s job at Tottenham he was appointed assistant manager at Brentford.
+He took the manager’s job at Southern League side Ipswich Town in May 1936 and fulfilled this role for a season that ended with Ipswich finishing top of the Southern League.
+He he was dismissed rapidly in August 1937 under something of a dark cloud that was never fully explained by the Town board.
 It was suggested that his dismissal arose after widower O’Brien was discovered to have had a relationship with the wife of a landlord at a pub owned by the Cobbold family, which also owned the football club (Mick’s wife had died in 1936, a year before the incident).
 He took a coaching job with the Middlesex FA after his dismissal from Ipswich.
 Three years later he died in Uxbridge in September 1940 at the sadly young age of 47.

 O’Brien was a decorated international footballer during the 1920s and 1930s.
 The complications that arose from the partition of Ireland in 1920 extended to football – the Ireland FA had jurisdiction only in Northern Ireland but was still able to select players from across the island.
 O’Brien won 10 senior international caps for the Ireland FA between 1921 and 1927, including 4 won while at Hull City.
 Between 1927 and 1932 O’Brien won a further four international caps for the Irish Free State, the association that eventually became football’s governing body in the Republic of Ireland.